whunmr/circa/about/inlined_state.md

-Inlined state is one of my favorite features in Circa, because it started out as a pragmatic solution to a problem and unexpectedly turned out to be a really fun and productive feature.
+Inlined state is one of my favorite features in Circa, because it started out as a pragmatic solution to a problem and unexpectedly turned out to be a really fun and highly productive feature.

 ### Motivation

 Let's first define the problem.
-In Circa, we support changes to source code at runtime, and we can divide up code changes into two categories:
+In Circa, we support changes to source code at runtime.
+We can consider two categories of code changes:

  * *Structured* changes - Editing code at the AST level.
 The system understands each change, and it knows exactly how the old version relates to the new version.